subwaymatch/cdp-modify-response-example/README.md

 ## Notes

-- Codes for [Puppeteer](https://pptr.dev) or [Playwright](https://playwright.dev) are almost identical.
+- Codes for [Puppeteer](https://pptr.dev) and [Playwright](https://playwright.dev) are almost identical.
 They have subtle differences in creating a new CDP session, but all other code are pretty much the same.
 - Chromium is the only browser that will work with this example.
-Using Firefox or Webkit browsers will throw errors.
+Using Firefox or Webkit browsers will throw errors since they don't support CDP.
 - You can specify more specific patterns when enabling `requestPaused` events with `Fetch.enable`.
 For simplicity's sake, this example captures all requests at `Response` stage.
-- For demo purposes,

 ### What does the intercepted object look like in `Fetch.requestPaused`?